 Step 1: Launch the RS Partition Recovery.
 You will see the built-in wizard.
 Just click “Next”

-Step 2: Now, you need to choose the unallocated space, where you lost the data In the wizard, you will see a missing drive that was not detected in Windows Explorer, or you will see a drive called “Unallocated”.
+Step 2: Now, you should to choose the unallocated space, where you lost the data In the wizard, you will see a missing drive that Windows Explorer can not detect, or you will see a drive called “Unallocated”.
 Just select the desired disk and click “Next”

-Step 3: In this stage, you need to select the scan type option.
+Step 3: At this stage, you need to choose the scan type option.
 The RS Partition Recovery will offer two options: fast scan, and full analysis.

-The first option should be chosen in case the file was lost recently.
-In this case, the program will quickly scan the drive and show the files available for recovery.
+The first option you should use in case the file was lost recently.
+The program will scan the drive quickly and show the files available for recovery.